elunacado/mayanGrammar/README.md

 import nltk
 from nltk import CFG
 ```
-I setup the sections of the rules of the language
+I set up the sections of the rules of the language
 ```python
 mayanGrammar = CFG.fromstring("""
     S -> PP DET